redelivre/redelivre/src/wp-content/plugins/fg-joomla-to-wordpress/readme.txt

 * German (de_DE)
 * Russian (ru_RU)
 * Polish (pl_PL)
+* Bulgarian (bg_BG)
 * other can be translated

 == Changelog ==

+= 1.24.0 =
+* New: Compatibility with Joomla 3.2
+* New translation: Bulgarian (thanks to Hristo P.)

+= 1.22.6 =
+* Fixed: The «Remove only new imported posts» option was not removing anything
+* Tested with WordPress 3.8

+= 1.22.5 =
+* Fixed: Archived posts were always imported as drafts in Joomla 2.5

+= 1.22.4 =
+* New: Display error message if PDO is not enabled

 = 1.22.3 =
 * New: Display SQL errors in debug mode